-It’s 4:30am and I am woken up by the tiny cry of our second baby.
+It’s 4:30am and I’m woken up by the cry of our second baby.
 She’s ready to eat.
 I get up, half asleep and sit down to feed her.
 Just as I finish feeding her, changing her and eventually getting her back to sleep, I lay down and close my eyes in hopes of getting just a few more minutes of sleep.
 This is when my three year old decides to get up.
 “Mommy, wake up!” she yells.

 I thought it would be easier this time around.
 This time we would know what we were doing, we wouldn’t be afraid of every little noise our baby made, we would know how to change diapers, how to handle a newborn baby in the bath and how to feed her.
 I really didn’t give it a second thought when we talked about having a second child.
 It was so easy with our first daughter so why would this time be any different, right?
 Wrong.

-Here is what I have learned so far:
+Here’s what I have learned so far:

 I am constantly having to remind myself that I can’t compare my second daughter to my first.
 Most likely, your second baby will be very different than your first.
 My first daughter was an incredibly easy baby.
-She was healthy, she never once spit up, she ate when and what she should, she slept good early on, she was happy and she almost never cried.
+She was healthy, she never once spit up, she ate when and what she should, she slept good early on, she was happy and she rarely cried.
 She never had trouble with teething, never had a diaper rash and really didn’t experience much of the same issues that most babies deal with.

-It’s been frustrating at times but what I’ve realized is that my frustration is coming from me expecting or wanting her to be more like her sister.
+It’s been frustrating at times, but what I’ve realized is that my frustration is coming from me expecting or wanting her to be more like her sister was.
 When I remind myself that I need to be on her schedule and not expect her to be on mine, it helps me get through those tough moments.
 Learn to accept them for the beautiful and different baby that they are.
 The sooner you can do this, the easier it will be.
-(I am still working on this one.)
+(I’m still working on this one.)

 2.)
-Your toddler might regress backward for a while
+Your toddler might regress backward for a while.

 3.)
-You will get even less sleep the second time around
+You will get even less sleep the second time around.

 What I wasn’t prepared for this time around is that there’s no time to “sleep when the baby sleeps.”
-Now, there is a toddler who needs my attention all the time.
+Now, there’s a toddler who needs my attention all the time.
 When the baby sleeps, it’s focus on the toddler time.
 To get through this, my husband and I will take turns waking to feed the baby while the other one sleeps.
 It also helps to remind myself that this period won’t last forever and soon enough my baby will start sleeping more through the night.

 4.)
-You will need more help
+You will need more help.

 With a second child, you don’t have as much extra time to take care of things.
 I’m finding myself needing more help this time around, mostly from my husband.
 I took care of most things when my first daughter was a baby.
 I did this because I wanted to.
 Now, I need more help – from my husband and from other family and friends.
-It can be really hard to ask for it sometimes but I’m finding that people close to me really don’t mind.
+It can be really hard to ask for it, but I’m finding that people close to me really don’t mind.

 5.)
-You might cry – A LOT
+You might cry – A LOT.